GoogleChrome/chromium-dashboard/README.md

 **Notes**

-- If you get an error saying `No module named protobuf`, try installing it locally with `python -m pip install protobuf`.
+- If you get an error saying `No module named protobuf` or `No module named six` or `No module named enum` , try installing them locally with `pip install six enum34 protobuf`.

 - When installing the GAE SDK, make sure to get the version for python 2.7.
 It is no longer the default version.